What is UX design?

 Once the designers have done their research, the next step is to create a buyer persona which is a representation of one group of customers.
 It is a fictitious and generalized representation of one buyer that can be extrapolated to a larger customer base.

 This helps them understand customer behaviour, needs, what and how they can accept as a product and details defining why.
-All this information comes from profiling a buyer group that they currently have or can work with.
+This information is derived from profiling a currently existing buyer group and/or supplementing it with market research.

 Information Architecture (IA)

-Information architecture is the process in which a UX designer lays out the structure of a website.
-This includes figuring out a hierarchy, categorizations and easy navigation on the page.
+Information architecture is the process in which a UX designer lays out the structure of the product.
+For example, for a website, the IA includes the hierarchy, categorizations and in-page navigation.

-Defining the website’s structure helps the designers to have a skeleton to work with while developing the website.
+Defining the website’s structure helps the designers to have a skeleton to work with, on which the next items are added.

 Wireframing